Omar Abedeen Qasmi Madani: Guidance during the pandemic

 During the COVID-19 pandemic, Madani was active in guiding the community on religious observances under lockdown.
 He advised Muslims to stay at home and pray during Shab-e-Baraat in 2020, citing Islamic principles of preserving human life and compliance with government health guidelines.
 He also instructed those observing Eid-ul-Fitr that year to pray at home with family instead of gathering in mosques, and supported the movement encouraging people to donate their Eid shopping budget to the needy.
 Madani highlighted that Islamic prayers like Chaasht could be performed individually at home as acts of gratitude.

 Political views

 Social and religious issues

-According to the The Times of India, while talking about Islamic feminism, Madani said that Islamic Shariah has given women the right and authority to terminate their marriages through Khul' if their husbands subject them to oppression and deprive them of their rights.
+According to The Times of India, while talking about Islamic feminism, Madani said that Islamic Shariah has given women the right and authority to terminate their marriages through Khul' if their husbands subject them to oppression and deprive them of their rights.

 In connection with raising the slogan Bharat Mata, Madani said that love for the country and worshipping it are two separate subjects that should not be confused with each other.
 "Without worshipping it, one can love the country as much as any other countryman.
 The person is like any other patriot."

 During the COVID-19 pandemic, he stated that taking the vaccine while fasting is permissible and does not break the fast, citing a hadith from Sahih al-Bukhari that emphasizes precautionary measures during a pandemic.